 By using trochaic rather than iambic rhythm and therefore placing the stress at the start of the line, Betjeman succeeds in making the tone more emphatic.
 This suits his purpose as the speaker is a woman who is used to giving orders and clearly she thinks that God is not beneath her command.

-One is almost inclined to read this poem in the Received Pronunciation that would have been commonly heard on the BCC in years gone by.
+One is almost inclined to read ‘In Westminster Abbey’ in the Received Pronunciation that would have been commonly heard on the BCC in years gone by.
 The pompous tone is possibly best expressed in a line from the last stanza:

 What a treat to hear thy word.